Chronic Lyme disease: Description and background

-Major US medical authorities, including the Infectious Diseases Society of America, the American Academy of Neurology, and the National Institutes of Health, have stated there is no convincing evidence that Borrelia is involved in the various symptoms classed as CLD, and particularly advise against long-term antibiotic treatment as it is ineffective and potentially harmful.
+Major U.S. medical authorities, including the Infectious Diseases Society of America, the American Academy of Neurology, and the National Institutes of Health, have stated there is no convincing evidence that Borrelia is involved in the various symptoms classed as CLD, and particularly advise against long-term antibiotic treatment as it is ineffective and potentially harmful.
 Prolonged antibiotic therapy presents significant risks and can have dangerous, even deadly, side effects.
 Randomized placebo-controlled studies have shown that antibiotics offer no sustained benefit in people with chronic Lyme, with evidence of both placebo effects and significant adverse effects from such treatment.
 Many people who believe that they have chronic Lyme have fibromyalgia.
 Fibromyalgia can be difficult to treat, and antibiotics do not work at all for fibromyalgia.
 A pressure group called the International Lyme and Associated Diseases Society (ILADS) says that the persistence of B. burgdorferi may be responsible for manifestations of chronic Lyme disease symptoms.

+False chronic Lyme disease diagnoses are frequently justified due to non-specific symptoms that are common in the population.
+Harriet Hall examined a long list of symptoms attributed to CLD and remarked that it "pretty much covers everyone."
+Consistent with this observation, a study found that a questionnaire of non-specific symptoms based on an ILADS symptom checklist could not distinguish between patients with possible post-Lyme symptoms and those with other conditions.

+While many people who receive CLD diagnoses have unexplained symptoms (including chronic fatigue and fibromyalgia), others have well-defined diagnoses.
+Cases of cancer, a brain tumor, ALS, lupus, multiple sclerosis, a thyroid disorder, and mental disorders have each been misdiagnosed as CLD.
+Scientists from the Centers for Disease Control and Prevention (CDC) also documented life-threatening infections caused by unnecessary treatment with intravenous antibiotics and immunoglobulins.
+An adolescent girl and a woman were hospitalized for septic shock, with the woman eventually dying.
+Other patients developed Staphylococcus aureus and intractable C. difficile.

 Identity

-Chronic Lyme can generally be explained as a misdiagnosis of fibromyalgia or chronic fatigue syndrome.
-However, among people who self-identify as having chronic Lyme, the idea of chronic Lyme functions as a type of social identity.
+Among people who self-identify as having chronic Lyme, the idea of chronic Lyme can function as a type of social identity.
 In this sense, the goal of the label is not to identify particular objective facts that differentiate one medical condition from another; instead, the main goal is to validate the real suffering experienced by people living with an invisible illness and to provide social support for them as they cope with it.
+To some patients, receiving a CLD diagnosis can provide a sense of relief and optimism for the future.
+They may also become dedicated to fighting for recognition of CLD.